ojiiis/oLoader/README.md

 ## 📚 Core API Reference

-The API is divided into methods for initial assembly and methods for dynamic interaction after the page is loaded.
+The API is divided into methods for initial assembly and methods available on all elements for dynamic runtime interactions.

-### Initial Assembly Methods
+### Initial Assembly Methods (The `app` Instance)

 | Method | Arguments | Description |
 | :--- | :--- | :--- |